-Sucker Punched but Not Knocked-Out
+Sucker Punches but Not Knock-Outs

 You see it every time a child starts learning how to walk, ride a bike, or do any number of physical activities – the beginning is rough.
 There’s a lot of falling, a lot of hurt body parts, and in some cases a building sense of discouragement.
 However, it’s the will to get up and try again that ultimately leads to mastering the skill and experiencing the pride in learning and experiencing something new.
 It’s in these early years that we get a taste of true resilience.
 In those challenging moments when you feel knocked down, perhaps the temptation is to withdraw and declare ‘never again’.
 But triumph and success come from getting up and trying again and again and again.

 There are some things in life we can anticipate possibly being a struggle.
-However, there are other times where the blow comes out of nowhere, landing a suck-punch of a blow when you least expect it.
+However, there are other times when the blow comes out of nowhere, landing a suck-punch of a blow when you least expect it.
 Like a boxer avoiding a K.O. – you do everything in your power to stay standing and compose yourself to keep fighting.

 Anyone who falls in love with the dream of entrepreneurialism and its upsides needs to also realize the nightmare of uncertainty and fear that go along with it.
 At one point in my entrepreneurial career, my colleagues and I faced the challenge of obtaining funding for the growth of our imagining company.
 When some banks are slow to invest in start-ups or to give loans to unqualified applicants, there are industry-specific companies that allow you to borrow funds – we found one such lender which allowed us to upgrade our equipment and set up an imaging center.